J.A. Happ's rough start digs too deep a hole for Twins in 13-8 loss to White Sox

 Happ gave up the most earned runs of his long career through his 3⅓ innings.
 Chicago scored nine earned runs off him, including five in a devastating fourth inning.
 Chicago topped the league entering the game for hitting against lefthanded pitchers, batting .300.

-"Yeah, they're certainly tough," Happ said.
-"I know I can be better than I was [Wednesday].
-And I know they're in our division.
-We've got a long way to go against them.
-But they're a good team."

-Nelson Cruz hit a solo home run in the first inning, but like many of his team's leads this year, the time ahead of Chicago was temporary.
+Nelson Cruz hit a solo home run in the first inning, but like many of his team's leads this year, the advantage over Chicago was temporary.
 Happ allowed Chicago leadoff Tim Anderson to reach on a single.
 And while a double play took him and Nick Madrigal out, Yoan Moncada doubled, Jose Abreu tripled and Yermin Mercedes singled, all with two outs, to score two runs.

 Happ allowed a leadoff walk in the second inning to Andrew Vaughn, who came around to score on Billy Hamilton's RBI triple.
 Happ then threw a wild pitch and Hamilton scored.

-"It felt a little bit like they hit the ball hard when we weren't and then they hit the ball soft where we weren't," Happ said.
-"And that combination's tough."

-Still, the Twins showed some fight in the third inning.
-Luis Arraez and Kyle Garlick had base hits, and Josh Donaldson drove them both home with another single.
-But then the famine set in for the Twins and the feast began for Chicago.
+Luis Arraez and Kyle Garlick had base hits in the third, and Josh Donaldson drove them both home with another single.

 In the fourth inning, the White Sox amassed five hits and five runs of Happ and reliever Shaun Anderson, making his Twins debut.
 Vaughn's two-run homer, Hamilton's double, Anderson's RBI single, Madrigal's double and Abreu's two-run single did the damage.

-Yasmani Grandal then hit a leadoff home run in the fifth before the White Sox loaded the bases from Vaughn reaching on Andrelton Simmons' throwing error, Hamilton's single and Anderson's hit-by-pitch walk.
-Moncada drove in two of them with his base hit to right field.
+Yasmani Grandal then hit a leadoff home run in the fifth before the White Sox loaded the bases.
+Vaughn reached on Andrelton Simmons' throwing error, Hamilton singled and Anderson was hit by a pitch.
+Moncada then drove in two with a base hit to right field.

-Jorge Polanco continued his four-game streak of multi-hit games, scoring Cruz in the sixth inning.
+Jorge Polanco drove in Cruz in the sixth inning with an infield single.
 The Twins loaded the bases after that, before Chicago reliever Evan Marshall walked Simmons to gift the Twins another run.
-Arraez followed by driving in two more runs with his base hit two to trim Chicago's lead to five runs.
+Arraez followed by driving in two more runs with his base hit.

+Twins manager Rocco Baldelli took Simmons out in the bottom of the sixth because of recurring right ankle inflammation.
+While a precautionary move, the Twins still tabbed the shortstop as day to day and planned to have an update Thursday.
+Baldelli said the injury might have flared after sliding in Tuesday's game.

+"He didn't look comfortable at shortstop or running the bases or even swinging the bat," Baldelli said. "… He was taped up for the game [Wednesday], which isn't an uncommon occurrence for our guys.
+But it was something that was new for him.
+He went out there taped up, and it continued to kind of get worse during the game."

-Chicago used three pitchers that inning: starter Dallas Keuchel and relievers Evan Marshall and Codi Heuer.
-That inning gave Keuchel his worst stat line of the season, allowing eight hits and six earned runs in his 5⅔ innings.
+Chicago starter Dallas Keuchel had his worst line of the season, allowing eight hits and six earned runs in his 5⅔ innings.

-Donaldson drove in his third run in the ninth inning to return the gap to five runs.
+Donaldson drove in his third run in the ninth inning with his third hit.
+But while the Twins' hitting had a good night, the pitching went asunder.

-"We haven't matched it up the way we want," Twins manager Rocco Baldelli said. "… You're down early but our guys stayed at it.
-Our guys continued to battle for the duration.
-It was a long night out there and they didn't quit.
-Our guys did not quit, so I mean that's all you can ask for.
-We gave ourselves a chance, we tried to make our way back and we gave it a pretty good effort.
-We needed more, but our guys continued to fight."
+"We're going to need every facet of our game to carry us at different points for us to get where we need to be," Baldelli said. "… It hasn't gone the way we want to this point."